Last Updated: Oct 16, 2024

 There is no simple out-of-the-box approach for this use case due to the fact that there is no available method to search users by phone numbers (the phone_number field is used by Passwordless connections and not for MFA enrollments).
 For more information, refer to Search Query Syntax - Searchable Fields

-The only way to look up a number that is used for MFA is to iterate through every user calling the endpoint Get List of Authentication Methods .
-However, that approach would also require disabling phone number obfuscation as mentioned in this Community post .
-This is a very intensive operation every time a user tries to enrol a new phone number, as every existing user would have to be interrogated behind the scenes before allowing the enrolment to go ahead.
+The only way to look up a number that is used for MFA is to iterate through every user, calling the endpoint Get List of Authentication Methods.
+However, that approach would also require disabling phone number obfuscation, as mentioned in How to get SMS MFA enrollments with full phone numbers.
+This is a very intensive operation every time a user tries to enroll a new phone number, as every existing user would have to be interrogated behind the scenes before allowing the enrolment.

 The best way to accomplish this is to use the “Send Phone Message” Action trigger, which could be set to filter only enrolment attempts.
-It could lookup “taken” phone numbers on a customer-hosted database, then throw an error if there is a match.
+It could look up “taken” phone numbers on a customer-hosted database and then throw an error if there is a match.
 Here is an example of how this could implemented in the Action:

 exports.onExecuteSendPhoneMessage = async (event, api) => {